ibeltagy/ibeltagy.github.io/index.md

 ### News

-- [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at **ACL 2021**.
+- [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at ACL 2021.

-- [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at **NAACL 2021**.
+- [10/2020] Serving as an area chair for the Sentence-level Semantics and Textual Inference track at NAACL 2021.

 - [9/2020] Serving as a publication co-chair for [NAACL 2021](https://2021.naacl.org/organization).